by Julie Christensen

-There are four materials commonly used for driveways – gravel, asphalt, concrete and pavers.
+There are four materials commonly used for driveway surfaces – gravel, asphalt, concrete and pavers.
 Which one you choose will be based on your budget, your climate and conditions and the length of your driveway.

 Gravel driveways are hands-down the most affordable option upfront.
 Asphalt driveways place second in cost, followed by cement and pavers.
 Although gravel driveways are the least expensive initially, they require the most maintenance long-term.
 Annual maintenance includes herbicide application and raking.
 You’ll need to add more gravel every two to four years, especially if you live in a snowy area or have a sloped driveway.
 The act of snow removal scrapes up a lot of gravel and deposits it on the sides of the road.
 You must rake the gravel annually to push it back in place.

-If you’re willing to keep up with the maintenance, though, gravel is an affordable, durable material and makes an attractive driveway.
+If you’re willing to keep up with the maintenance, though, gravel is a good choice for an affordable, durable material and makes an attractive driveway.
 Below, you’ll find everything you need to know about buying and installing gravel.

 Which Gravel to Use?

 When installing a gravel driveway, you’ll actually use three sizes of gravel.
-The first layer of gravel should consist of baseball size rocks, which are often called #3 stones.
-These rocks form a strong foundation for your driveway and ensure good drainage.
+The base layer of gravel should consist stones the size of baseballs, which are often called #3 stones.
+This bottom layer of rock forms a strong foundation for your driveway and ensure good drainage.
 This foundation layer also keeps the smaller rock from disappearing into the soil.
 You’ll install approximately a 4 inch layer of this rock.

 On top of the base, you’ll install another 3 to 4 inches of golf ball-size rocks, often identified as #57 rocks.
 These smaller rocks form a similar function and help make the transition to the top layer.